-You’ve been sheltering in place or working at home since March, and it slowly dawns on you that it may be time to remodel your kitchen (or bathroom or your whole home).
+You’ve been sheltering in place or working at home since March 2020, and it slowly dawns on you that it may be time to remodel your kitchen (or bathroom or your whole home).
 Join the crowds!
-Our phones are ringing off the hooks as many East Bay residents are eager for a fresh look and feel in their bathroom, an updated fireplace and new flooring, or a beautiful and functional new kitchen.
-The first question that may come to mind is “How can I remodel safely during the COVID-19 pandemic?”
+Our phones are still ringing off the hooks as many East Bay residents are eager for a fresh look and feel in their bathroom, an updated fireplace and new flooring, or a beautiful and functional new kitchen.

 Now is not the time to skimp on quality.
 You want a remodeling partner that takes safety as seriously as you do.

 - Research your remodeling candidates: check out reviews on social media, company websites, BBB, Houzz, Diamond Certified, and Angie’s List.

 - Ask for references from clients that have worked with your remodeler this year, and question them on protocols followed.

 - Check for a contractor’s license and bond.
 Companies that are appropriately bonded and insured are more likely to take safety and OSHA regulations seriously.